It’s here — the best deals of Prime Day 2021

 - Considering a bidet for your home?
 This popular TUSHY toilet seat attachment is discounted 20%.

-- This air purifier from Alen is a solid addition to the home and are only $132.20 right now.
+- This air purifier from Alen is a solid addition to the home and is only $132.20 right now.

 - It’s not Prime Day without a standout deal on a Toshiba Smart TV.